 Kangaroos Are Not Shoes

-We are working to stop Nike from helping to drive the biggest slaughter of wildlife on the planet by being one of the largest buyers of kangaroo skin in the world.
+We are working to stop the world’s sportswear companies from driving the biggest slaughter of land-based wildlife on the planet by using kangaroo skin in their products.

 Actions to Take